StarWhiz/NanoPi-R6S-CPU-Optimization-for-Gigabit-SQM/R4S CPU Optimization/README.md

 CPU Affinity for ETH2 1gbps LAN is 08
 CPU cores assigned to ETH0 queue rx-0 is: 10
 CPU cores assigned to ETH1 queue rx-0 is: 20
-CPU cores assigned to ETH0 queue tx-0 is: 00
 ```
 Congratulations.
 Enjoy your 780-800 Mbps cake SQM!